TalhaIsrar/Memory_Protection_Codes/src/hsiao_code/README.md

 ## 🚀 Future Extensions

-* Add CRC, BCH, or Berger code alternatives
+* Add CRC or BCH code alternatives
 * Formal verification with SystemVerilog Assertions
 * Use parameterized width memory for generality